 It is the policy of the University to treat all attempted suicides and suicidal gestures with seriousness regardless of the degree of lethality involved.
-A student who has made an attempt or gesture must receive clearance from the counseling center (or designated off-campus professional) and/or the dean of students to continue their studies, to live on-campus and to participate in co-curricular activities.
+A student who has made an attempt or gesture must receive clearance from the counseling center (or designated off-campus professional) and/or the vice president for student affairs to continue their studies, to live on-campus and to participate in co-curricular activities.
 After clearance, a plan for and compliance with ongoing support and counseling is required.